Please complete all fields.

 When a home is listed as “for sale by owner” or “FSBO”, it means that the seller of the property has listed the property themselves and is not represented by a selling agent.
-It is estimated that approximately 20-30% of homeowners in the province of Quebec self-list their homes.
+FSBO is more common in Quebec than in many other provinces.
 Choosing the “for sale by owner” route allows homeowners to save money on real estate commission, but we recommend that you should have some prior real estate experience before choosing to self-list your home.

 If you choose to self-list your own home, we recommend that you offer the buyer agent a commission to incentivize them.